 A comprehensive survey of loads would normally include both blade and hub loads (see Ref.
-10 for a survey of the TTR/699 test data).
-The limiting loads during the TTR/699 hover runs were almost always hub loads.
+11 for a survey of the TTR/699 test data).
+The limiting loads during the 699 runs shown here (Table 5) were almost always hub loads.
 The scaled JVX rotor used a completely different hub design than the 699 rotor, so direct comparisons of internal hub loads would be misleading.
-Fortunately, TTR/699 unsteady pitch-link loads generally tracked hub loads, so the former can be used as a common reference between the 699 and JVX rotors.
+Fortunately, 699 unsteady pitch-link loads generally tracked hub loads, so the former can be used as a common reference between the 699 and JVX rotors.
 The TTR and PTR used different control systems and the two rotors have different solidity, so unsteady pitch-link loads were divided by the absolute value of mean loads to cancel out the effects of geometry.
-All TTR/699 pitch-link data shown here are for the "white" blade.
+All 699 pitch-link data shown here are for the "white" blade.

 Unsteady thrust loads, as measured by the rotor balance, are also useful for evaluating the effects of wind-tunnel configuration.
-Unfortunately, no unsteady thrust loads were available for the JVX rotor.
+Unfortunately, no unsteady thrust loads are available for the JVX rotor.

 Figure 12 plots one-half peak-to-peak (HPP) thrust versus steady thrust.
 Again, Run 103 is an outlier.
-Runs 62 and 63- the two runs at 180 deg-also have higher unsteady loads than the other data.
-(No equivalent JVX data are available.)
+Runs 62 and 63-the two runs at 180 deg-also have higher unsteady loads than the other data.
 Runs 60 and 61-the runs in the standard 40x80 configuration-have the lowest unsteady loads.
-Pitch-link loads (Fig. 13) show similar results.
+Pitch-link loads show similar results.
 Pitch-link loads are plotted in two ways: normalized in Fig. 13(a) and in physical units in Fig. 13(b).
-Pitch-link loads in physical units are higher for JVX than for 699, as would be expected for a rotor with 25% higher solidity, but the TTR/699 achieved higher maximum thrust despite its lower solidity.
+Pitch-link loads in physical units are higher for JVX than for 699, as would be expected for a rotor with 25% higher solidity, but the 699 rotor achieved higher maximum thrust despite its lower solidity.